-- 1. We work only with free-ranging wildlife subjects in natural (non-captive and non-confining) environments. - 2.
-We engage in PASSIVE wildlife photography only.
-This means we strive to capture images of our subjects behaving as naturally as possible and without the use of "set-ups", contrivances or actions that could guide our subjects toward desirable settings/backdrops or elicit specific "poses". - 3.
-We do nothing intentional to alter or influence the behaviour of our subject(s) for the purposes of photography.
+- 2. We do nothing intentional to alter or influence the behaviour of our subject(s) for the purposes of photography.
 This means we do not engage in any form of luring or baiting (or any other form of food supplementation).
-Additionally, we will not use any form of sound to alter the behaviour of the subject for the purpose of photography (including using predator and/or prey calls, vocal clicking, or making any other sound to encourage the subject to look at us). - 4.
+Additionally, we will not use any form of sound to alter the behaviour of the subject for the purpose of photography (including using predator and/or prey calls, vocal clicking, or making any other sound to encourage the subject to look at us). - 3.
 We always allow the wildlife subject regardless of the species to determine the distance it is comfortable with between itself and us.
-This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion.
+This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion. - 4.
+We strive to always consider both the individual and collective effects our photographic activities can have on our subjects.
+This includes being aware of the total time spent with the subjects.
+This means we will often break contact and withdraw from the subject, especially if there is any indication that our presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/ or sleeping, caring for its offspring, etc.).
+This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are working with the same subject.

-Those participating in our photo tours are expected to conform to these rules of photographer conduct.
+Those participating in our photo tours are expected to conform to these rules of photographer conduct..